itrepablik/kopy/README.md

 	Sugar.Infow(msg, "srcFile", srcFile, "dst", dst, "log_time", time.Now().Format(itrlog.LogTimeFormat))
 }
 ```

+To copy only the latest modified files based on the cut-off days, use the kopy.CopyMD

 # License
 Code is distributed under MIT license, feel free to use it in your proprietary projects as well.